0738 1

 How Exactly Do Tarot Cards Work?

-When it comes to Tarot, fortune-telling is out, and intuition is in, especially if you want to create your ideal future and manifest your goals.
+When it comes to Tarot, intuition is in when it comes to creating your ideal future and manifesting your goals; fortune-telling is out.

 0746 2